Hocking Valley Railway

-The Hocking Valley Railway was a railroad in Ohio, with a main line from Toledo to Pomeroy via Athens and Columbus.
-It featured several branch lines to coal fields in the Hocking Valley near Athens.
-The line consisted of the main line from Toledo to Pomeroy, and Wellston & Jackson Belt Railway, the Monday Creek Branch and the Snow Branch as feeders.
+The Hocking Valley Railway is a former railroad in Ohio, with a mainline that stretched from Toledo to Pomeroy via Athens and Columbus.
+It featured the Monday Creek and Snow branches as significant feeders and the Wellston & Jackson Belt Railway.

 Columbus & Hocking Valley Railway

-On April 14, 1864, the Mineral Rail Road Company was incorporated to construct a railroad from Columbus to Athens with a capital stock of $1.5 million.4 Some right-of-way was secured, although construction never began.
-Milbury Greene, a salt works operator at Salina, purchased the project in 1867 and pushed for the railroad’s completion.
-Traveling to Columbus to plead for the railroad, he was able to convince wealthier citizens in Franklin County to finance the project, with the requirement that the line be named the Columbus & Hocking Valley Railroad Company.4 Surveying work along the proposed line was completed in May 1867.
+On April 14, 1864, the Mineral Rail Road Company was incorporated to build a railroad between Columbus and Athens with a capital stock of $1.5 million.
+4 Some right-of-way was secured although construction never started.
+Milbury Greene, a salt works operator in Salina, purchased the railroad in 1867 and pushed for the railroad’s completion by traveling to Columbus to plead for the line’s completion.
+He was able to convince wealthier citizens in Columbus to finance the project, with the requirement that the line be named the Columbus & Hocking Valley Railroad (C&HV).
+Surveying work along the proposed C&HV was completed by May.

-A contract was let for construction on May 22, 1867 at a cost of $865,000.4 The first segment of the railroad opened on July 16, 1868 from Columbus to Canal Winchester, followed by a segment to Lancaster on January 13, 1869.
-The section to Nelsonville opened on August 17, followed by Athens on July 25 of 1870, with the segment from Logan south to Nelsonville becoming the Athens Subdivision.
-The section from Nelsonville to Athens was named the Armitage Subdivision.4 The Straitsville Branch from Logan east to New Straitsville opened on January 2, 1871.
+An $865,000 contract for construction was let on May 22, 1867.
+4 The first segment of the C&HV opened between Columbus and Canal Winchester on July 16, 1868, followed by a segment from Canal Winchester to Lancaster on January 13, 1869.
+The section to Nelsonville opened on August 17, followed by Athens on July 25 of 1870.
+The Straitsville Branch from Logan east to New Straitsville opened on January 2, 1871.

 Columbus & Toledo Railway